Rafael2022-prog/rafael/VIDEO_DEMO_SCRIPT.md

 ### Call to Action (4:45 - 5:00)
 **Visual**: Website and GitHub links
 **Voiceover**:
 > "Ready to make your systems antifragile?
-Visit rafael.ai to join our beta program, or check out the code on GitHub.
+Visit rafaelabs.xyz to join our beta program, or check out the code on GitHub.
 Let's build systems that learn from chaos."

 **On-screen text**:
-- 🌐 rafael.ai
+- 🌐 rafaelabs.xyz
 - 💻 github.com/Rafael2022-prog/rafael
-- 📧 beta@rafael.ai
+- 📧 beta@rafaelabs.xyz
 - ⭐ Star us on GitHub

 **Final frame**: